Travel Diaries: How An Astrologer Explores The World

 What’s your best travel hack?
 I don’t do a lot of the classic touristy things.
 I see myself as some kind of nomad instead.
 I don’t do a lot of tours, since I like to experience the local scene and exploring off the beaten path places.

 What’s better: solo trips or traveling in groups?
-I love traveling with my husband.
+I love travelling with my husband.
 Together, we have been to 18 countries so far, so it’s something we bond over.
-However, if not, I prefer traveling alone rather than in groups.
+However, if not, I prefer travelling alone rather than in groups.

 What’s a touristy spot that’s actually worth it?
 The Galápagos Islands!
 The nature and geography are so unique that it is not to be missed.
 Italy is also touristy, but such a classic!

 Window, middle, or aisle?
 Window so I can fall asleep.
-Fun traveling fact: I once slept 12 hours straight during a train ride between Amsterdam and Vienna!
+Fun travelling fact: I once slept 12 hours straight during a train ride between Amsterdam and Vienna!

 Hotels: splurge or save?
 Splurge.
 Life is too short not to treat yourself!

-Note: Editors' Note: All prices are in USD.